wesbos/React-For-Beginners-Starter-Files/readme.md

 ## How do I use npm without sudo?

 Running npm commands with `sudo` may cause security issues.
-Node and npm works well without super user privilages.
+Node and npm works well without super user privileges.
 Fortunately there is a very easy fix.
 Please follow the steps on [this article by Pawel Grzybek](http://studiorgb.uk/fix-priviliges-and-never-again-use-sudo-with-npm/).
 Enjoy using npm without 'sudo' now.